 If you've been involved in a drunk driving Uber accident that you suspect was caused by a driver that was intoxicated, you may be able to seek compensation from the driver, from the rideshare service, or from the Uber insurance policy covering passengers at the time of the crash.

-If you or someone you care about has suffered serious injury due to a drunk driving Uber accident in California, contact us by getting a FREE online case evaluation now.
+If you or someone you care about has suffered serious injury due to a drunk driving Uber accident in California, get a FREE, no-risk evaluation of your case online NOW.